Digital Forensic Specialist Level 2 Practical Exam Preparation Course for Beginners (EnCase/Autopsy)

 Q. Can I pass the practical exam just by watching this lecture?

-If you practice consistently and at least master the content covered in the lectures, I believe it is well within your reach.
+The course I have prepared is not for achieving a high score.
+If you practice consistently and at least master the content covered in the lectures, I believe it is definitely possible.

 Q. Are additional classes updated for every exam?